 Postage stamp reduces charges at the periphery of the system and increases them towards the centre.

-Comparison of baseline with CWD and PS is needed – Workgroup is expecting this to come from National Grid since the data for this is theirs.

-Move to appendix:

 Analysis from Vermilion based on Sensitivity Tool v2

 www.gasgovernance.co.uk/0678/Analysis

 Workgroup Participants thanked Vermillion for the analysis received by Workgroup on 04 March 2019 showing Entry and Exit Revenue, FCC (kWh/d) and Average Tariff (p/kWh/d) for 2019/20 and beyond: 2020/21 to 2023/24.
 Slides four and five have the April 2019 TO exit commodity charge listed for comparison.
 This material can be found under the Workgroup meeting 04 March 2019.
 This analysis was based on the Sensitivity Tool provided by National Grid and published on 25 February 2019 (v2).